QuantEcon/lecture-python-intro/lectures/inequality.md

 One popular measure of inequality is the Lorenz curve.

-In this section, we define the Lorenz curve and examine its properties.
+In this section we define the Lorenz curve and examine its properties.

 ### Definition